EvitaKnits/Cashflow-Companion/wireframes.md

 ---

-Here are the latest three expenses from each category.<br>
+Here are the latest three expenses from each budget:<br>
-(Where there are less than three, all expenses in that category are displayed)
+(Where there are less than three, all expenses in that budget are displayed)

 Food - £37.50 / £400<br>
 ---> Ham: £2<br>